Principle and statement of intent

 At Bumbles Day Care we believe in the principles of Equal Opportunities and therefore we welcome children whatever their level of ability.
 Our aim is to provide a stimulating atmosphere and appropriate learning opportunities for all children, so that they can feel respected and have their individuality and potential recognised, valued and nurtured.

 We will build positive relationships with parents and carer’s to work effectively and keep them fully involved and informed with their child’s progress.
 Working together will help both, the child and the parent/carer.

-A learning difficulty is defined in three ways.
-A child has a learning difficulty if he/she:
+Additional needs is defined in three ways.
+A child potentially has additional needs if he / she :

-Children with special educational needs may include those with sensory, physical, emotional and behavioural difficulties.
+Children with additional needs may include those with sensory, physical, emotional and behavioural difficulties.
 Between 3% and 5% of children in Northern Ireland are classified as having a disability.
 (NISRA, 2003)